What is revenue cycle management in healthcare?

 Revenue cycle management is an important process for healthcare organizations for a variety of reasons, including:

-Thankfully, these great benefits can be achieved by healthcare organizations that understand the specific RCM-related challenges they face, and effectively use technology to solve those challenges and begin optimizing their revenue cycle for faster, more complete reimbursements and a stronger bottom line.
+Thankfully, these great benefits can be achieved by healthcare organizations that understand the specific RCM-related challenges they face.
+Effective use of AI RCM technology can help solve those challenges by optimizing the revenue cycle faster, which can contribute to more complete reimbursements and a stronger bottom line.

 Reach out to one of our healthcare IT specialists to learn more about how healthcare practices of all kinds are leveraging the athenaOne® all-in-one solution for revenue cycle management, electronic health records, and patient engagement to deliver exceptional, patient-centric care while achieving business success.